speedinghzl/CCNet/README.md

 ### Citing CCNet

-If you find DSRG useful in your research, please consider citing:
+If you find CCNet useful in your research, please consider citing:

     @article{huang2018ccnet,
         title={CCNet: Criss-Cross Attention for Semantic Segmentation},